MiladAhmadiRepo/smart_ix/README.md

 The most interesting layer in the architecture, this layer contains only the internal entities and what this mean is that our domain’s entities are completely independent from any changes that could occur outside this layer.
 Both Presentation and Data layers depending on this layer, since the data layer will implement what ever contracts written here.. and the presentation layer will use those contracts with the implementations to be used as an injected dependencies.

-Keep in mind that the presentation layer will only gets data as entities and not models, this is why we separate each layer individually and independently.
+the presentation layer will only gets data as entities and not models, this is why we separate each layer individually and independently.

 -------------------------------------------------------------------------------